Resident Learning Activities

 Psychiatry Grand Rounds

-The department’s Grand Rounds meets for one hour twice a month.
+The department’s Grand Rounds meets for one hour twice a month from September through June.
 Guest speakers (and occasionally, faculty members) are invited to present information on various topics in psychiatry, often involving cutting-edge research and information.
-Please refer to the Grand Rounds (CME) schedule posted on this website for further details.

 The department’s residents meet with the chief resident (and occasionally, the program director and/or the departmental chair) for one hour twice a month to go over issues pertaining to the residency program and to address any resident concerns.
 This is open to all levels of residents.